igrishaev/pg2/README.md

 ### Config

 Passing `-u`, `-h`, and other arguments all the time is inconvenient.
 The engine can read all them at once from a config file.
-Specify the path to the .edn config using the `-c` parameter:
+The default path is `migration.config.edn`.
+Override path to the config using the `-c` parameter:

 ~~~
 <lein/deps> -c config.edn list
 ~~~

-The `config.edn` file has the following structure:
+The config file has the following structure:

 ~~~clojure
 {:host "127.0.0.1"